 Anxiety Treatment San Jose

-You don’t have to live with anxiety.
-Therapy can help you take back control of your life.
+You don’t have to live with anxiety anymore.
+Therapy can help you take back control of your life and become a happy person.

 About 90% of the things we worry about never actually happen.
 It’s easy to get stuck in a state of hypervigilance.
 This drains your energy, interferes with your relationships, and makes it hard to focus at work.

 In my work as a therapist, I combine a holistic approach with evidence-based best practices.
-I target the biological, social, psychological and spiritual causes of anxiety and intervene in each of these areas.
+I target the biological, social, psychological, and spiritual causes of anxiety and intervene in each of these areas.
 I believe this is the best approach for anxiety.
+You need to feel mindful and whole in order to run away from the anxiety.

 Let me introduce myself.
 My name is Lia Huynh, and I’ve been a therapist for over 17 years.
 I’m also a professor and professional speaker.